Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2020-12-4-why-should-we-write-a-paper.md

 With this in mind, it is no exaggeration to say that the IEICE Transactions on Communication will create the future of the field of communications.

-Now, ladies and gentlemen, for the next generation of engineers and researchers, and the future of communications, lets submit a paper.
+Now, ladies and gentlemen, for the next generation of engineers and researchers, and the future of communications, let's submit a paper.